sgao22006/recipe/README.md

 # Guacamole recipe

-I have adjusted server things.
+I have adjusted serval things to improve the taste.
 This is an exercise repository.